1 Changing the size of MySQL buffers

 indicates 16 megabytes.
 Case of suffix letters does not matter;

-and 16m
+16M and 16m are equivalent.

 The number of outstanding connection requests MySQL can have.
 This